AyoSal/My-First-Portfolio/README.md

-# My-First-Portfolio
+# Ayo Salawu's portfolio

-This is my first professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.